 Streaming Platform

-A service that hosts and distributes live content—examples: YouTube Live, Facebook Live, Instagram Live, Twitch, Vimeo, and TikTok Live.
+A service hosts and distributes live content, such as YouTube Live, Facebook Live, Instagram Live, Twitch, Vimeo, and TikTok Live.

 Subscriber-Only Chat

-A chat mode where only channel subscribers can comment during a live broadcast—used to encourage subscriptions and manage spam.
+A chat mode where only channel subscribers can comment during a live broadcast encourages subscriptions and manages spam.

 Social Streaming